 The RBS was established to ensure there are long-term sustainable funding arrangements in place to provide essential broadband services to regional, rural and remote Australians.

-Under the RBS, a carrier or declared nominated carrier is required to pay $7.10 per month for each eligible premise on their telecommunication network that has an active fixed line that provides a designated broadband service.
-Carriers with less than 2000 premises in a month are exempt from paying the charge for that month.
+Under the RBS, a carrier or declared nominated carrier (nominated carrier) is required to pay $7.45331 per month for each chargeable premises connected to their telecommunication network that has an active fixed line that provides a designated broadband service.
+Carriers with less than 2,000 premises in any month of the current reporting period are exempt from paying the charge for that month.

-From 1 January 2021, carriers and nominated declared carriers that own, or are responsible for, local access lines that are capable of providing NBN comparable designated broadband services will be required to track the number of premises that are connected to each local access line.
+Since the commencement of the RBS on 1 January 2021, carriers and nominated carriers that own, or are responsible for, local access lines that are capable of providing NBN comparable designated broadband services are required to track the number of premises that are connected to each local access line.
 This applies to all premises that are connected to the local access line and are able to access designated broadband services, whether through the carrier or another carriage service provider.

-Carriers who own or who are responsible for these local access lines must report on the number of premises that are serviced by their access lines for each month during the period 1 January to 30 June 2021 by the 31 October 2021 (the first reporting period), subject to some exceptions noted below.
+Carriers who own or who are responsible for these local access lines must report on the number of premises that are serviced by their access lines for each month during the 1 July 2021 to 30 June 2022 reporting period, by 31 October 2022, subject to some exceptions noted below.

 Who will be required to report on premises?

-In the first reporting period, carriers must report on the number of chargeable premises that are associated with its local access lines for each month from January 2021 to June 2021.
+Carriers and nominated carriers must report on the number of chargeable premises that are associated with their local access lines for each month of the reporting period, if the following applies:

 - a carrier licence was held at any time during the reporting period